pololu/zumo-32u4-arduino-library/README.md

 ## Documentation

-For complete documentation, see https://pololu.github.io/zumo-32u4.
+For complete documentation, see https://pololu.github.io/zumo-32u4-arduino-library.
 If you are already on that page, then click on the links in the "Classes and functions" section above.

 ## Version history

+* 1.1.1 (2015 Sep 01): Moved the library out of the a-star repository into its own repository.
+Added Demo example.
 * 1.1.0 (2015 May 06): Updated FastGPIO to version 1.0.2.
 Fixed a bug in Zumo32U4ProximitySensors where the wrong array length was used.
 Added five demos: RotationResist, FaceUphill, RemoteControl, Balancing, and SumoProximitySensors.
 * 1.0.1 (2015 Mar 11): Improve the Buttons example.
 * 1.0.0 (2015 Mar 05): Original release.